MoeAlsalman/MyWebsite/content/authors/admin/_index.md

 ## About Me

-Moe ALSalman is a  student at the University of Illinois Urbana-Champaign, pursuing dual degrees in Dietetics & Nutrition and Cognitive Neuroscience.
-Currently, he serves as a Research Assistant, focusing on mental health and nutrition, while also contributing as a Teaching Assistant in contemporary nutrition.
-He is passionate about food equity, currently interning at Purdue University to develop sustainable food systems and reduce food waste.
-With a strong commitment to diversity, inclusion, and neuropsychology, he aims to drive impactful change in nutritional & health access, and mental health advancements.
+A student at the University of Illinois Urbana-Champaign, pursuing dual degrees in Dietetics & Nutrition and Cognitive Neuroscience.
+CServing as a Research Assistant, focusing on mental health and nutrition, while also contributing as a Teaching Assistant in contemporary nutrition.